Rental Process & Fee Guide

 Most people pay the 1st month's rent and deposit together.
-They are due 10 working days in advance of the move-in date, payable by credit card, debit card or banker's draft.
+They are due 10 working days in advance of the move-in date, payable by UK debit card.
 There is also an £8.50+VAT charge to register the deposit with the TDS: as per the Housing Act 2004, all deposits and tenancy details are registered by Finders Keepers with the Government's Tenancy Deposit Scheme.

 The deposit is a sum of money held by us, the letting agent, on behalf of the landlord as security against the property being left damaged or rent not being paid.
 The deposit for unfurnished properties is 6 weeks rent, for furnished properties or properties where there is a pet it is 2 months rent.